 by: Judy - UK

-You could do the same wherever her bed is - just don't give in.
+You could do the same wherever her bed is - but don't give in.
 If you appear, she's won again.

-We found this formula worked with all our previous cats.
+We found this formula worked with all our previous kitties.
 Hope this helps.
 Best of luck.

 My baby does it too!